imqcam/uploader/README.md

 ## Running programs

+After installing this package, you can run the single-file uploader using a command line tool or by importing it in a Python script.

+### From the command line

-To upload a single file, run:
+To upload a single file using the command line utility, run:

     upload_file [filepath] --relative_to [relative_to] --collection_name [collection_name] --root_folder_path [root_folder_path] --metadata_json [metadata_json]